-Our business, financial condition and operating results may be adversely impacted by policies implemented by the current administration.
+Our business, financial condition and operating results may be adversely impacted by policies implemented globally by the current or future administrations.

-As a result of the outcome of the 2020 U.S. elections, the current administration could make significant legislative and policy changes in areas including but not limited to tax, trade, labor and the environment.
+The current administration in the U.S. and administrations in other global jurisdictions in which we operate, have indicated support for significant legislative and policy changes in areas including but not limited to tax, trade, labor, and the environment.
 If implemented, these changes could increase our effective tax rate, and increase our selling and/or manufacturing costs, which could have a material adverse effect on our business, results of operations or financial conditions.
 Changes in tax policy, trade regulations or other matters, and any uncertainty surrounding the scope or timing of such changes, could negatively impact the stock market, and reduce the trading price of our stock.